nicole-cmd/mp-games-maven/README.md

 * Nicole Gorrell
 * Samuel A. Rebelsky (Starter code)

+Coauthors of works utilized:

+* Harrison Zhu (Author/Coauthor of AsciiBlock interface and implementing classes in util)
+* Tiffany Tang (Author/Coauthor of AsciiBlock interface and implementing classes in util)

 Instructions:

 Sayu - Adapted from a game created by Khanat Sadomwattana